Don’t miss these conversations from episodes of Level Playing Field, Same Team, and The Gay Footballer’s Podcast…

 “A lot of people see that tough exterior, especially on Twitter, and they think ‘oh my god, she must be such a bitch!’
 It would surprise them.
 I make friends really easily.
 I’m not a bitch!
 I have to be tough on Twitter, because that’s where I get all this harassment.”

-Follow Rachel on Twitter at @rachelvmckinnon, and on Instagram.
-Catch up with more recent episodes of Level Playing Field, featuring Richie Fagan (Union Cup rugby), Noel Guevara (Arizona Diamondbacks baseball), Brock McGillis (ice hockey) and Coco Baskets (basketball).
+Follow Dr Veronica Ivy on Twitter, and on Instagram.
+Catch up with more episodes of Level Playing Field, featuring Richie Fagan (Union Cup rugby), Noel Guevara (Arizona Diamondbacks baseball), Brock McGillis (ice hockey) and Coco Baskets (basketball).

 Tadd Fujikawa is a professional golfer living in Sea Island, Georgia.
 He turned pro in 2007, a year after qualifying for the US Open as a 15-year-old – the youngest man ever to do so.
 He looked all set for great things in the sport, but his career didn’t go along with those expectations – he clocked up regular tournament wins in his native Hawaii but wasn’t able to replicate that consistently.